What is resin flooring?

 Decorative resin flooring can provide unlimited design options in both quartz and acrylic flakes; they can offer a bespoke design that can deliver a unique appearance to any project, industrial or commercial, large or small.

-The photographs below are the uplift of existing tiles and preparation of the substrate and the installation of a decorative quartz screed to a staircase at a manufacturer of surgical blades in Sheffield.
+The photograph below shows the uplift of existing tiles and preparation of the substrate and the installation of a decorative quartz screed to a staircase at a manufacturer of surgical blades in Sheffield.

 What are the key benefits of resin flooring?